pablokimon/REACH-Mastermind/README.md

 and you guessed    [7,5,1,2]

 The computer will tell you:
-Correct Location and Number: 1, Correct Number Only: 1
+Correct position and Number: 1, Correct Number Only: 1

 Which means:
-you got one number and location right (5) you got one number right (7) but in the wrong location
+you got one number and position right (5) you got one number right (7) but in the wrong position

 # Code Explanation